General Policies and Procedures

 |for January graduation

 Failure to file an application before the deadline may postpone degree conferral.
-Any questions regarding graduate commencement and requirements should be directed to the College of Graduate Studies at 508.531.1300.
+Any questions regarding graduate commencement and requirements should be directed to the graduation coordinator in the College of Graduate Studies at 508.531.1100 or visit the Graduation Central website at www.bridgew.edu/COGS/graduation.

 Though graduate students have a separate annual commencement ceremony in May, the university has three graduation dates (January, May and August).
 Students graduating in January and August are encouraged to attend the May commencement ceremony.
 In order to participate in the graduate commencement ceremony, all required course work and exit requirements must be completed.
 No degree or certificate will be conferred, and no graduate transcripts will be issued unless all outstanding financial balances have been paid in full.